ballerina-platform/ballerina-dev-website/learn/other/security/http-listener-authentication-and-authorization.md

 ## OAuth2

 Ballerina supports OAuth2 authorization for services/resources.
 The `auth` field of a service/resource annotation should have an `http:OAuth2IntrospectionConfigWithScopes` record as an element.
 If the `oauth2IntrospectionConfig` field is assigned with the `http:OAuth2IntrospectionConfig` implementation, the authentication will be evaluated.
-Optionally, the user can have the `string|string[]` value for the `scopes` field also.
+Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

 The `http:OAuth2IntrospectionConfig` configurations include: